Registering outside of September

 - Returning students: If youve forgotten your password, please reset your password.

-Once you've logged in, click on the Student Services Centre icon in the top right, then click 'Registration' and follow the on-screen instructions.
+Once you've logged in, click on the Student Services Centre icon in the top right, log in again then click 'Registration' and follow the on-screen instructions.

 New students will be given a registration certificate at the end.
 Save this as you'll be asked if you have an electronic or printed copy during your identity check.